azzlack/WCFServiceProxy/README.md

-# WCF Service Proxy #
+WCF/SOAP Service Proxy
 =====================================

-Service proxy for consuming WCF services.
+Service proxy for consuming WCF/SOAP services.

-This proxy solves some common problems when dealing with Windows Communication Foundation services.
+This proxy solves some common problems when dealing with SOAP-based Windows Communication Foundation services.

 Features:
 - Auto-closing of client